This ski in and ski out 37 m2 studio is located on the 9th floor of La Residence 1650 and boasts wonderful views of the resort.

 When staying here, you’ll need to book your own ski or snowboard lessons.
 Tuition is strongly recommended for complete beginners and is always a good idea whatever your level to perfect your technique.
 Group lessons are a great way for children to learn with their peers whilst giving you some free time on the slopes.
 Groups are also a generally cheaper option for adults, however, with a private instructor you’ll have undivided attention and be able to progress at your own pace.

-Also see: Ski School in Courchevel Moriond 1650, France
+Also see: Ski Schools in Courchevel Moriond 1650, France

 Guides & Tours